 Here is another example of the “Mozhaisk” type:

-And second, there is the “Nicholas of Zaraisk” type, in which Nicholas is shown standing with arms raised out to the sides, with the Gospel book in one hand and the other in a sign of blessing, as in this icon pattern (reversed):
+And third, there is the “Nicholas of Zaraisk” type, in which Nicholas is shown standing with arms raised out to the sides, with the Gospel book in one hand and the other in a sign of blessing, as in this icon pattern (reversed):

 As already mentioned, some icons show Nicholas “with the life,” that is, with standard scenes from his tale.
 Let’s take a look at seven separate panel icons showing some of them:

 2. The baptism of Nicholas:

 3. Nicholas brought for education:

 4. The consecration of Nicholas as bishop: